nimblehq/our-team/openings/senior-android-developer.md

 **We offer**
 - Nice and fun working environment with fast learning experience
-- Free lunch every Friday
+- Team lunch and dinner every wednesday.
 - Discounted hotel prices if you travel to any of the 12 cities in Japan, Thailand, Indonesia and Philippines where our hotel partner (one of our clients) operates
-- Hacking time to explore new technologies you are interested to learn every week.
+- Hacking time to explore new technologies you are interested to learn, every week.
 We call it tech wednesdays.
 - Work with a brand new Macbook pro and two large screens
 - Transportation allowance
 - Our office is located next to BTS Asoke and MRT Sukhumvit (Interchange 21).
 You can check some photos of our brand new office below.